tuxlifan/hscommon/docs/index.rst

 Dependencies
 ============

-Python 2.6 is required. `Nose <http://somethingaboutorange.com/mrl/projects/nose/>`_ is required to run the tests.
+Python 2.6 is required. `py.test <http://codespeak.net/py/dist/test/>`_ is required to run the tests.

 API Documentation
 =================